rackerlabs/support-how-to/content/cloud-servers/change-ssh-port.md

 product_url: cloud-servers
 ---

-This article will explain how to change the default SSH Port on a Linux server.
+This article will explain how to change the default SSH Port on a CentOS or RHEL (RedHat) Linux Server.

-# CentOS/RHEL

 ## Open and Edit SSH daemon configuration file